** VOTING INFORMATION HERE **

 This is one example of what the park expansion could be (taken from the ULI 's 2021 report "Redevelopment Opportunities for the City of Westwood, Kansas").

 For those unfamiliar, on October 12th, 2023, the Westwood City Council voted to approve the rezoning and sale of Westwood park land for a commercial development to be built on the site of Mayor Joe D. Dennis Park (herein, the Park).
 The land for Joe D. Dennis Park was sold to the City of Westwood in 1969 by Fred D Ellis and Bessie Mae Ellis; at this time, it was known as "Westwood Park."
 In 1973, after receiving Federal funding through HUD, the park was dedicated on October 6, 1973.
-On July 3, 2002, the park was rededicated as the Joe D Dennis Park after the mayor of Westwood.
+On July 3, 2002, the park was rededicated as the Joe D. Dennis Park after the mayor of Westwood.
 This parkland has been the jewel of our community for more than 50 years.
 It is our hope that it remains a city park.

 The proposed development spans W 50th Street to W. 51st Street along Rainbow Boulevard and west past Adams Street, encompassing the Park, the adjacent vacant green space (formerly Westwood Christian Church), and part of the former Westwood View Elementary site.
 It includes two surface parking lots, a below-ground parking garage, four two- to four-story buildings and two one-story buildings.

 We, Friends of Westwood Parkland, oppose this rezoning and over the past several months have made several appeals to slow down this plan that was quickly pushed through by Westwood's governing body, this plan that did not include adequate investigation of other options (for development and funding), nor an actual bid process for the selection of developer and the sale/transfer of the public land.
-When public park land is up for a sale/transfer, a public vote can be required.
-It is the right and just thing to do.
-And it's the law.

 THE FIGHT IS NOT OVER!!!